OCP in Modern Software Architecture: Microservices and Beyond

 Continuous Deployment and Scalability

-The OCP facilitates continuous deployment in microservices architecture.
-Since each service operates independently, updates and new features can be rolled out without affecting the entire system, leading to faster innovation and scalability.
+The OCP supports continuous deployment in microservices architecture.
+Because each service runs independently, you can roll out updates and new features without touching the rest of the system.
+That means faster delivery and easier scaling.

 OCP in Serverless Computing